ericgolftourney/StoreLocatorPlus/readme.txt

 * Address search now can process special characters like: ü
 * Plus Pack: state pulldown now available
 * Plus Pack: tags with spaces can be filtered and searched
+* Plus Pack: allow tags in table and bubble

 = 2.1 (October 2011) =